sdr-enthusiasts/docker-reversewebproxy/README.md

 | `BLOCKBOT_RESPONSECODE` | 3-digit HTTP response code | Default if omitted: `403` ("Forbidden").
 Other codes that may be useful: `402` (payment required), `404` (doesnt exist), `418` (I am a teapot - used to tell requestors to go away), `410` (Gone), `500` (Internal Server Error), `503` (service unavailable).
 See https://developer.mozilla.org/en-US/docs/Web/HTTP/Status |

 ### `iptables` blocking
 As an option, the system can use `iptables` to block any IP match of GeoIp or BlockBot.
-This is done in batches every 60 seconds.
+If a request comes from an ip address that is blocked via `iptables`, the server will simply not respond at all to the request - as if the tcp/ip address simply wasn't available.
+This decreases the load on the system, and mostly slows down or prevents DDOS attacks.

+The system will scan the logs for any BlockBot or GeoIP filtered request, and adds any IP address for which a return value of `$BLOCKBOT_RESPONSECODE` or `$GEOIP_RESPONSECODE` to the `iptables` blocked list, unless the IP is part of a value or range specified in the `ip-allowlist` (see below).
+The `iptables` blocker is updated in batches every 60 seconds.
 To enable this behavior, set `IPTABLES_BLOCK` to `ENABLED` or `ON`.
+You can also specify the time an IP address should stay on the `iptables` block list with the `IPTABLES_JAILTIME` parameter.
 Additionally, you must add the `NET_ADMIN` capacity to the container; see the [`docker-compose.yml`](docker-compose.yml) for an example.

 ```
      cap_add: